 In any case, it is important to talk to your child about how they will use the phone and agree on some family rules for appropriate use.
-Make sure your child is aware of any policy or rules about phones at school and make sure your child understands what is acceptable when they are at school or out in public or on public transport.
+Make sure your child is aware of any policy or rules about phones at school and make sure your child understands what is acceptable when they are out in public or on public transport.
 It's also a good opportunity to talk to them about pedestrian safety and not using their phones when walking or catching public transport.

 A smartphone provides access to the internet so it’s also important to talk to your kids about staying safe online.
 And if they will be using social media apps such as Snapchat, Instagram or Facebook, it’s a good idea for parents to become familiar with these platforms and how they work and what privacy settings are available.
 Most social media apps, such as Facebook and Instagram, require a child to be 13 before they can sign up.
 The iParent website provided by the Office of the eSafety Commissioner is a great resource for parents to find out more about the technology kids are using and how they can use it safely.

 Once you have decided to buy your child a phone, you will be faced with the choice of not only which phone but what type of plan.
 Prepaid services can be a good option for children to help manage spend but it is important to remember to re-charge regularly so the child is never left without credit.
 And if you decide to go post-paid, ensure your child understands about mobile data use and limits.
 Moneysmart has some excellent resources for kids to learn about mobile phone plans, advertising and social media use.